On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Theoretical motivation

 \subsection{Gluon TMDs}

 The full list of leading-twist polarized gluon TMDs was first introduced in Ref.~\cite{Mulders:2000sh}.
-Tab.~\ref{tab:gluon_TMDs} contains the eight leading twist gluon TMDs that are present in a spin-half target, using the naming scheme proposed in Ref.~\cite{Meissner:2007rx}, analogous to that of quark TMDs (see also~\cite{Lorce:2013pza}).
-In Ref.~\cite{Boer:2016xqr}, the study of gluon TMDs was extended to spin-1 targets, leading to the definition of 11 new functions.
+Tab.~\ref{tab:gluon_TMDs} contains the eight leading-twist gluon TMDs that are defined for a spin-1/2 hadron, using the naming scheme proposed in Ref.~\cite{Meissner:2007rx}, analogous to that of quark TMDs (see also~\cite{Lorce:2013pza}).
+In Ref.~\cite{Boer:2016xqr}, the study of gluon TMDs was extended to spin-1 hadrons, leading to the definition of 11 new functions.

-The TMDs in Tab.~\ref{tab:gluon_TMDs} are listed in terms of both the polarization of the gluon itself and of its parent hadron.
-The two gluon TMDs on the diagonal of the table, i.e. the distribution of unpolarized gluons inside an unpolarized hadron, $f_1^g$, and of circularly polarized gluons inside a longitudinally polarized hadron, $g_1^g$, correspond to the well-known collinear unpolarized and helicity gluon PDFs, respectively.
-The collinear unpolarized gluon PDF, $f_1^g$, is at present the only gluon function that is known to a good extent, while we have a fair knowledge of the helicity PDF $g_1^g$, but still with large errors (see, e.g.,~\cite{Ethier:2020way} and Sec.~\ref{hel} for a recent review on the topic).
+The TMDs depend on the light-cone momentum fraction $x$ and the parton transverse momentum $\ktv$.
+In Tab.~\ref{tab:gluon_TMDs} they are listed in terms of both the polarization of the gluon itself and of its parent spin-1/2 hadron.
+The two gluon TMDs on the diagonal of the table have the simplest physical interpretation: $f_1^g(x,\ktsq)$ is the distribution of unpolarized gluons inside an unpolarized hadron, and $g_1^g(x,\ktsq)$ is the distribution of circularly polarized gluons inside a longitudinally polarized hadron.
+Upon integration over ${\bf k}_T$ all TMD PDFs for spin-1/2 hadron vanish, except $f_1^g(x,\ktsq)$ and $g_1^g(x,\ktsq)$, which correspond to the well-known collinear unpolarized $f^{g}(x)$ and helicity $g_1^g(x)$ gluon PDFs, respectively.
+The collinear (${\bf k}_T$-integrated) gluon transversity PDF, $h_1^g(x)$, which is equal to zero for spin-1/2 hadrons, may be non-zero for spin-1 case (see Sec.~\ref{trans} of this review).
+The collinear unpolarized gluon PDF, $f^g(x)$, is at present the only gluon function that is known to a good extent, while we have a fair knowledge of the helicity PDF $g_1^g(x)$, but still with large uncertainties~\cite{Ethier:2020way} (see Sec.~\ref{hel} for further discussion).

 As for quarks TMDs, gluon TMDs receive contributions from the resummation of logarithmically-enhanced terms in perturbative calculations.
 They could be called the "perturbative part" of the TMDs.
 Much is known about them~\cite{Bozzi:2003jy,Catani:2010pd,Echevarria:2015uaa}, but very little is known about the nonperturbative components.